 Don’t think for a minute that everything will turn out all right in the end.
 The title of this novel is, after all, The Collapsing Empire.
 Space opera?
 Of course!
 But John Scalzi makes it fun from start to finish.

-For a list of the sci-fi books I’ve enjoyed the most over the years, go to My 27 favorite science fiction novels and 18 excellent recent sci-fi novels.
-And if you fancy looking on the dark side, you might like to check out My 6 favorite dystopian novels and 24 compelling dystopian novels in series.
-And here’s my review of the first book in another John Scalzi series: A sci-fi novel that harkens back to the bad old days of the pulp magazines.
+Here’s my review of the first book in Old Man’s War, another John Scalzi series: A sci-fi novel that harkens back to the bad old days of the pulp magazines.
 I didn’t like that one so much.